mainexploit/mk7-tt-revamp/README.md

   *Depending on if you changed your `Rosalina Menu` hotkey, make sure to use that one instead*
 ---
 4. Navigate to the `Plugin Loader`, press `A` to change it to `Enabled` and finally go to `Save Settings`
-  *This will remember your last changes made to the config, you can turn it off if you don't want to load the plugin*
+  *This will remember your last changes made to the config, you can turn it off again anytime*
 ---
 5. Close the menu and launch your game.
-A blue flash should appear, which indicates that the plugin loaded
+A blue flash should appear, indicating that the plugin loaded
   *If that doesn't occur, something went wrong and you should repeat the steps or ask for help*
 ---

 ## NTR-CFW Screenshare

-**It only allows **[NTR-HR](https://github.com/xzn/ntr-hr)**, other versions are blocked**
+**It only allows **[NTR-HR](https://github.com/xzn/ntr-hr)**, other versions are blocked**\
+*Be sure to have the latest version installed, as well as not the Mode3 either*

 > [!NOTE]
 > You can access its menu by going to the HOME-Menu and pressing X+Y